[Last updated January 2016]

-The bad news is that most governments do not consider gold and silver to be special in any way.
+The bad news is that most governments do not consider gold and silver to be legal tender.
 With few exceptions (see our tax tables here) gold and silver are considered investments like equities, bonds or real estate.
 Therefore any profits arising from the disposal of your physical gold and silver coins and bars is liable to whatever your rate of Capital Gains tax (CGT) happens to be at the time.
 Profits are calculated as the selling price less your original cost or ‘basis’.
 Even worse, if you don’t have a receipt for those coins or bars you bought years ago then your basis will be zero and all of the proceeds may be liable for CGT.

 Is there any good news?